ovh/docs/pages/web/web-paas/languages-python/guide.en-ie.md

 ### Pyramid

-<p>This template builds Pyramid on $partner_full.
+<p>This template builds Pyramid on Web PaaS.
 It includes a minimalist application skeleton that demonstrates how to connect to a MariaDB server for data storage and Redis for caching.
 It is intended for you to use as a starting point and modify for your own needs.</p>
 <p>Pyramid is a web framework written in Python.</p>

 #### Features